Tranquility2/gl_env/README.md

 [![Build Status](https://travis-ci.com/Tranquility2/gl_env.svg?branch=master)](https://travis-ci.com/Tranquility2/gl_env)

 # Why
-I wanted to learn OpenGL so @ChibiDenDen advised me that I should Start with a triangle...
+I wanted to learn OpenGL so [ChibiDenDen][4] advised me that I should Start with a triangle...
 Little did I know lots of boilerplate is needed just to print something onto the screen :smile:

 This Project is basicly a playground for OpenGL without having to deal with all the overhead of buidling an environment.